• Home

 Recommended Video

-Baby boomers currently possess an unprecedented portion of the United States' wealth, according to observations by Apollo chief economist Torsten Slok in a Sunday blog post, referencing information from The Federal Reserve.
-In contrast to 1989, when individuals aged 70 and above controlled 19% of the household sector's assets, senior citizens in the U.S. Now account for 31% of the total wealth.
+Baby boomers now hold a record high of the United States’ wealth, Apollo chief economist Torsten Slok noted in a Sunday blog post, citing Federal Reserve data.
+Compared to 1989, when those over 70 years old held 19% of the wealth in the household sector, older Americans now own 31% of the wealth.

 “The baby [boomer] generation has really gobbled up a huge share of household wealth, so it’s left a lot less for other age cohorts,” Edward Wolff, professor of economics at New York University, told Coins2Day.